 Your parent may be very spry and independent today, but their situation can change.
 There are a variety of senior care options to fit the needs of your loved one.
 Before you start your search, here are some definitions to help your family identify the care options that are available and how these options differ.

-Assisted Living is an excellent option if your parent is facing health challenges and can no longer live independently but may not need constant medical care.
+Assisted living is an excellent option if your parent can no longer live independently but may not need constant medical care.
 Your parent can live in their own apartment but share meals and scheduled activities with other residents.
-Assisted living community services often include transportation, housekeeping, laundry, medication management, and assistance with the activities of daily living (referred to commonly as ADLs), such as bathing, grooming, and dressing.
+Assisted living community services often include transportation, housekeeping, laundry, medication management, and–as needed–assistance with the activities of daily living (referred to commonly as ADLs), such as bathing, grooming, and dressing.

 Memory care is a type of assisted living for seniors who have Alzheimer’s or another form of dementia.
 Your parent will enjoy all the amenities of an assisted living community but with specially trained staff who can manage the unique changes in behavior that come with memory loss.
 For the safety of your loved one, these communities are secured because residents experiencing memory loss may want to wander and can easily get lost.